nccgroup/scrying/README.md

 * ✔️ Save images with consistent and unique filenames derived from the host/IP
 * ✔️ Full support for IPv6 and IPv4 literals as well as hostnames
 * ✔️ Read targets from a file and decide whether they're RDP or HTTP or use hints
-* ✔️ Parse targets smartly from nmap output
+* ✔️ Parse targets smartly from Nmap and Nessus output
 * ✔️ HTTP - uses Chromium/Chrome in headless mode
 * ✔️ Full cross-platform support - tested on Linux, Windows and Mac
 * ✔️ Produces an HTML report to allow easy browsing of the results